 My Dad’s Garlic Bread Recipe

-I thought I'd share a twist on one of my dad's favorite specialties today - garlic bread.
+Garlic bread is one of my dad's specialties.
 But before we get into the details, let me back up a bit and start by saying that I was one of the fortunate kids growing up - really lucky.
 My dad cooked dinner for us nearly every night when he got home from work - AND he loved to do the dishes (a trait that clearly skips a generation).
 Well into my teen years friends tolerated slightly less liberal curfews at the Swanson household in exchange for the payoff the next morning - my dad's Saturday standard consisting of homemade biscuits, eggs, bacon, and freshly squeezed orange juice.
 The only problem my sister and I could identify was the early hour it was served.
 He would plate up at 8 a.m. laughing as he bellowed "up all night, up all day!"

 I called my dad yesterday and asked him about his garlic bread.
 Everyone loves these garlic-studded, golden-crusted masterpieces and he brings baskets brimming with slices to lots of 'events' - office parties, picnics, parades, bingo night (somehow he ended up being a caller?).
 My dad is a chronic volunteer, so there are lots of opportunities for him to display his garlic bread-making prowess.
 I've had it a thousand times, but never paid much attention to his technique, so today was the day.